-The first thing you should do, regardless of where you've decided to meet, is to check the tutor's photo ID, any DBS checks they profess, and any other supporting documentation they claim to have.
+The first thing you should do, regardless of where you've decided to meet, is to check the tutor's photo ID, any Enhanced DBS checks/PVG membership they profess, and any other supporting documentation they claim to have.
 Don't worry, they won't take offence at this; they know to expect this as professionals.
 It is best to do this as soon as you have met and introduced yourselves, so you can concentrate on what really matters: learning!

 We always recommend learning in a quiet environment so that tutor and tutee can work without disturbance.
 Please note that if the tutee is under 18 a parent or guardian should be present during lessons.
 If you have arranged to go to the tutor's home, please think safety first and ensure that you do not visit alone.